0xKhdr/frontier-modular/README.md

 ## Introduction

-**Frontier Module** provides seamless integration with [internachi/modular](https://github.com/InterNACHI/modular) for the Frontier ecosystem.
+**Frontier Modular** provides seamless integration with [internachi/modular](https://github.com/InterNACHI/modular) for the Frontier ecosystem.
 It enables modular architecture support across all Frontier packages, allowing you to organize your application into domain-driven modules.

 ## Features